 STATEMENT

-Before turning to art, I studied engineering and natural sciences.
-Unable and limited to articulate my transgender experience, this tension opened a path toward artistic and spiritual search.
-Through new media, performance, ludic spaces, installation, math geometry, text/speech, songs/mantras, I explore the topic of compassion/ self compassion, and inner joybeyond matter and mind.
+Before turning to art, I studied and worked in engineering and natural sciences.
+Unable and limited to articulate my transgender experience, this tension opened a path toward spiritual search.

 I have been inspired by pre-Columbian wisdom and ancestral cultures/deities.
 Notable examples include the Tida Wena (Warao) in Venezuela, indigenous peoples of the Andes, the Kinnar/Hijra in India, and the story of goddess Quan Yin.
 Although I do not belong to these communities, they have inspired me to reflect on my own origins and spirituality, on who we are after leaving the physical body.
-As an initiated Vaishnava, I am inspired by Hindu stories of deities like Radhe Krishna and Katyayani Devi, as well as saints like Sri Lalita Sakhi Dasi (Sakhi Ma) and Sage Ashtavakra whose body was bent/ deformed (Hunchback) and people laughed aloud at his appearance.
+As an initiated Vaishnava, I am inspired by Hindu stories of deities like Radhe Krishna and Katyayani Devi, as well as saints like Sri Lalita Sakhi Dasi (Sakhi Ma), Ramanujacharya and Sage Ashtavakra whose body was bent/ deformed (Hunchback) and people laughed aloud at his appearance.

-With compassion, my work navigates the inner tension between reductionism in science and the permissions of art.
-I am not interested in Descartes’ theory of dualism (1641), which separates mind from body, or in mechanistic paradigms like Newtonian physics that reduce the universe as a machine composed of discrete, interacting parts.
-Through lived experience, I have come to see how scientific reductionism mirrors social biases and fixed categories.
+I am not interested in Descartes’ theory of dualism (1641), which separates mind from body, or in mechanistic paradigms like Newtonian physics that reduce the universe as a machine composed of discrete, interacting parts, as these frameworks limit both my being and my art.

 These explorations led to the installation Post Cyborg Awakening (2017),Pineapple Laboratories a utopic safe space / memorial where transwomen are not reduced to the material body but recognised in spirit.
 In the work Pachamama(2021-23) I explore co-creatively the topic environmental compassion and connexion to Mother Earth.
 Recent works include What is in Me (2024), Call of the Universe dedicated to the Hindu Goddess Radha, and The Jewel Jellyfish Collection (2023-24), Trasnochada exploring self-compassion as bioluminescence.